LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableEmailTemplateCustomization** (v1.33.0): if `true`, allows default email templates to be overriden.
 The files must be HTML and follow the pattern `Email-<template-type>.html`.

 * **HidePublicAreaMenuLinks** (v1.34.0): if `true`, hides menu links in the public area such as the document validate and login links.

+* **MaskUserIdentifier** (v1.35.0): if `true`, mask user identifiers in signature visual representations, signature manifest, public area and most screens that allow users to view information from other users.

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)